 All our trekking and climbing guides are well qualified and highly experienced with 9- 10 years on this job.
 We provide training for our staff yearly on medical and climbing, with their efficiency, and cheerful attitude, providing helps, information and the needs of the guests of nationalities.

 Assuring that all our trips are well managed by an expert team of tourism professionals all our guides have a good knowledge regarding the culture and customs of the routes on trekking and tours, share experience and cultural insights of the country that’s missed out in travel guide books.
-During your time with us, you will have time learning Nepali phrases and other cultural aspects during the journey.
+During your time with us, you will have time to learn Nepali phrases and other cultural aspects during the journey.

 As we organize varied treks in Nepal Himalaya, on group trekking we provide a trek leader with an assistance leader on each trekking depending upon the size of the groups.
-This ensures safe travel with us as our guide/assistance guides get any health medical problem, we still have other main guides and leaders to run the trip smooth as per our standard itinerary.
-To make the trip enjoyable and pleasant we provide one guide to support and carry your bags among two people with one Sherpa helpers in certain conditions.
+This ensures safe travel with us as our guide/assistance guides get any health medical problem, we still have other main guides and leaders to run the trip smoothly as per our standard itinerary.
+To make the trip enjoyable and pleasant we provide one guide to support and carry your bags among two people with one Sherpa helper in certain conditions.

 Travel and Trekking insurance is a must and necessary that you are insured when booking trips with Nepal Spirit Adventure.
 Insurance protections should cover Travel / Medical sufficiently as well as emergency and immediate rescue evacuation by any means of transportation including helicopters on medical ground.
-As well covering against loss or theft of your belonging and valuables and please make sure the insurance covers all the activities that you will be undertaking your stay in Nepal such as trekking and climbing including other trips and adventure sports.
-Nepal Spirit Adventure holds no responsibility and liability in case of loss, theft or damage of your belongings.
+As well as covering against loss or theft of your belonging and valuables and please make sure the insurance covers all the activities that you will be undertaking your stay in Nepal such as trekking and climbing including other trips and adventure sports.
+Nepal Spirit Adventure holds no responsibility and liability in case of loss, theft, or damage to your belongings.
 We also let you know that Nepalese insurance companies do not have a travel insurance policy for foreign nationals.
 They have this policy only for Nepalese nationals.
 We advise you when you travel to Nepal please bring your insurance documents.

 Re-Charging Batteries of Electronic Items on Trek

-You can recharge your batteries, devices with electricity or solar power sources.
+You can recharge your batteries, devices with electricity, or solar power sources.
 In Nepal 220 240 volts 50 MHZ (50 Cycles per Second) power is supplied.
 Just need to have a plug adaptor in case of socket fitting, which you can buy in Kathmandu before the trip since the plugs in Nepal might be different.
 You might have to pay a small amount of fee/hour for using recharging facilities.